Home Theory AI & PCT Why AI Lies Robotics Critique Consulting Cases Blog FAQ About

 Why it matters for AI right now

+This is the core of Łukasz Diener's critique of modern AI alignment.
 Here's what most AI labs still don't want to hear: reinforcement learning — the engine powering AlphaGo, ChatGPT fine-tuning, self-driving prototypes — is built backwards.
 RL trains agents to chase external rewards.
 Like teaching a dog tricks with treats.
 Works brilliantly when the world has clear scores — a Go board, game levels, simulated highways.
 Falls apart when life is messy, ambiguous, and has no referee handing out points.

 PCT says real intelligence doesn't need a treat-dispenser from outside.
 It has internal goals — perceptions it wants to keep stable.
 The system acts to make reality match those internal pictures.
 No reward function to hack.
 No panic when the environment shifts to something it hasn't seen before.
 Look at Merel et al. (2019, Nature Communications) — they injected hierarchical control principles into RL agents and generalization improved dramatically.
 Or Karl Friston's Active Inference framework — essentially PCT with Bayesian mathematics.
 Same core insight: brains don't maximize reward.
 They minimize surprise by keeping perceptions on track.